Lightning-AI/litdata/CONTRIBUTING.md

 4. Add/update the relevant tests!

-- [This PR](https://github.com/Lightning-AI/lightning/pull/2671) is a good example for adding a new metric, and [this one for a new logger](https://github.com/Lightning-AI/lightning/pull/2721).
+- [This PR](https://github.com/Lightning-AI/litdata/pull/237) is a good example for `Fix uneven batches in distributed dataloading`.
+It writes relevant tests and fixes the code, and also has a good description of the problem and solution.

 ### Test cases:

 Want to keep Lightning healthy?
 Love seeing those green tests?
 So do we!
 How to we keep it that way?
 We write tests!
 We value tests contribution even more than new features.

-Most of the tests in PyTorch Lightning train a random `BoringModel` under various trainer conditions (ddp, amp, etc...).
 Want to add a new test case and not sure how?
 [Talk to us!](https://lightning.ai/community)

 ______________________________________________________________________

 ## Guidelines

-### Developments scripts

-To build the documentation locally, simply execute the following commands from project root (only for Unix):

-- `make clean` cleans repo from temp/generated files
-- `make docs` builds documentation under _docs/build/html_
-- `make test` runs all project's tests with coverage

 ### Original code

 All added or edited code shall be the own original work of the particular contributor.
 If you use some third-party implementation, all such blocks/functions/modules shall be properly referred and if possible also agreed by code's author.
 For example - `This code is inspired from http://...`.
-In case you are adding new dependencies, make sure that they are compatible with the actual PyTorch Lightning license (i.e. dependencies should be _at least_ as permissive as the PyTorch Lightning license).
+In case you are adding new dependencies, make sure that they are compatible with the actual [LitData license](https://github.com/Lightning-AI/litdata/blob/main/LICENSE) (i.e. dependencies should be _at least_ as permissive as the LitData license).

 ### Coding Style